-In simple terms, the water heater gas control valve, as its name suggests, controls the flow of gas, which burns to heat your water.
+A water heater gas control valve, as its name suggests, controls the flow of the gas that is burned to heat your water.

 When you press the button on your pilot to light it, a small amount of gas is released to the pilot head.
 Once lit, it heats the thermocouple (a temperature sensor).
-This, in turn, sends an electrical current to the gas control valve (1).
+This then sends an electrical current to the gas control valve (1).

-When the gas valve receives the electrical current, an electromagnet opens a safety valve to let gas flow to your pilot.
+When the gas valve receives the electrical current, an electromagnet opens a safety valve to allow gas to flow to your pilot.
 This is what keeps it alight.

 Identifying a Faulty Water Heater Control

-There might be a fault with your water heater control valve if:
+There could be a fault with your water heater control valve if:

 - Your pilot light won’t stay alight.
-It could be an issue with the thermocouple.
-However, if you have changed this and it still won’t stay alight, your gas valve could be at fault.
+This could be an issue with the thermocouple.
+However, if your thermocouple is new and it still won’t stay alight, your gas control valve could be at fault.

-- Your water heater burners are still running with the thermostat turned right down.
+- Your water heater burners are still running with the thermostat turned all the way down.
 The gas valve could be the culprit.
 You might notice this if your water is too hot.

-- Your thermostat is turned up full and your burner isn’t firing.
-It could a faulty water heater control.
-This would be indicated by a lit pilot but a tank full of cold water.
+- Your thermostat is turned up to full but your burner isn’t firing.
+It could be a faulty water heater control.
+This would be indicated by a lighted pilot but a tank full of cold water.

-- Your pilot control won’t pop back out when you press it.
+- Your pilot control won’t pop back out after you press it.
 You need to change the gas valve control.

-- The control knob on your water heater is stuck.
+- The control knob of your water heater is stuck.
 Forcing it could cause damage.
 Replace your water heater gas valve instead.

-- Poor water flow into the heater, reducing the volume, causing it to overheat.
+- Poor water flow into the heater, reducing the volume and causing it to overheat.

-- A build-up of dirt or debris in the heating chamber is leading to poor temperature regulation.
+- A build-up of dirt or debris in the heating chamber leads to poor temperature regulation.

 - A faulty thermostat or thermocouple.

-You can replace the thermostat, thermocouple, or the safety heat limiter.
-However, it’s only a little more expensive to replace the whole heater control unit.
+You can replace the thermostat, thermocouple, or safety heat limiter.
+However, it is only slightly more expensive to replace the whole heater control unit.

 How to Replace a Water Heater Control

-Now you know what your gas valve control does and how to recognize when it might be faulty.
-So, it’s time to learn how to replace it in the event of failure.
+You now know what your gas valve control does and how to recognize when it might be faulty.
+It’s time to learn how to replace it in the event of failure.

 1. Turn Off The Gas Supply

-Whenever you are repairing or replacing anything fueled by gas, you must turn the gas supply off.
+Whenever you repair or replace anything fueled by gas, you must turn off the gas supply.
 To do this:

-- Locate the thermostat on the front of the gas valve and turn the dial to off.
+- Locate the thermostat on the front of the gas valve and turn the dial to the off position.